Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 Congratulations!!!
 You have just added HTTP basic authentication to your Kitura server.

-### Sending Credentials from KituraKit
+### Sending credentials from your mobile app

-You now need to send the username and password from KituraKit so that your client can still connect to your protected routes.
+You need to enable your food tracker mobile application to send the username and password so that it can continue to connect to your now protected routes.
+You can do this by setting the default credentials on the KituraKit client as shown below.

 1. Open the FoodTracker workspace:
 ```